The Designer Crafting Logos by Hand

 Title page of Symbols: A Handbook for Seeing, signed by Mark Fox.

 Mark was humble and soft-spoken, his quiet confidence grounded in experience rather than ego.
-As we talked, he generously shared insights into his inking process—specifically the steps he took in developing the identity for Metalmark, an indoor climbing and fitness gym based in my hometown of Fresno, California.
+As we talked, he shared insights into his inking process—specifically the steps he took in developing the identity for Metalmark, an indoor climbing and fitness gym based in my hometown of Fresno, California.

 Metalmark logo designed by Mark Fox.